-While this may be among the first questions asked at the start of the interview, the goal of the interview is not to become best friends.
+While this is often among the first questions asked at the start of the interview, the goal of the interview is not to become best friends.
 The goal is to determine if you are a good fit for their job.

 This question may come disguised as, "What should I know about you?" or they might say, "What would you like me to know about you."